 I used to custom-code WP themes in the past (on top of the Bootstrap library sometimes to help with layouts, otherwise from scratch depending on the project), but I no longer see a reason to do so.
 It’s indeed a game of compromises sometimes, but the benefits of using an existing strong theme usually outweigh the downsites, even for a really simple site like yours:

-- even though a big WP theme comes with many bells and whistles, a good performance plugin not only caches everything, but also combines & minifies CSS and JS resources, so the perfomance gap has become neglijable.
-Caching is great for that, because the WP site doesn’t have to re-generate the output HTML from all the theme features and plugins.
+- even though a big WP theme comes with many bells and whistles, a good performance plugin not only caches everything but also combines & minifies CSS and JS resources, so the performance gap has become negligible.
+Caching is great for that because the WP site doesn’t have to re-generate the output HTML from all the theme features and plugins.

 - a good theme makes it easier for my clients (the photographers) in the admin area.
 It’s not just about the page builder, but also the other included plugins (for slideshows, newsletter optins, etc.), the integration with WooCommerce, the easier way to manage photo albums in the admin area.
 A good theme is indeed bulkier, but it saves you from using some other separate plugins sometimes too.

 - themes get updated to fix security vulnerabilities, to re-code certain elements with new CSS & HTML syntax (like many theme features were rewritten with flexbox recently).
 In my experience, completely custom-made themes (that are coded from scratch) don’t usually get re-coded by their site owners.
 With an actively-developer popular theme, that’s easy.

 - there are many small details behind the scenes that would be very time-consuming to code from scratch (like small “material design” animations when clicking on buttons, lightbox effects when enlarging photos, swipe, and keyboard navigation for sliders, etc.).
 All of these really add up when coding from scratch.